ibm-cloud-docs/EventStreams/messagehub120.md

 - No bridges

-- No Activity Tracker (AccessTrail) - Investigate integration
+- No Activity Tracker (previously AccessTrail) - Investigate integration

 - No VPC